-There have been several comments posted on various blogs which have asked why we didn’t just remove the first “resistor” on the antenna trace.
+Several comments have been posted on various blogs asking why we didn’t just remove the first “resistor” on the antenna trace.
 The component is a capacitor which measures 6.5pF on an LCR meter and is part of the tuned PCB antenna.

 Great post, thanks for risking your Zero 2 W to do this mod!

-There isnt a zero ohm reisistor on the 2W mode, only on the first gen one.
+There isn't a zero ohm resistor on the 2W mode, only on the first gen one.

 greetings from Hackaday